 There are several different ways of sanitizing equipment.
 I usually fill up one of my sinks with a commercial sanitizer and keep all my equipment stored there while I’m cooking.

 - Boiling: Fill a large pot up with water and bring it to a boil.
-Boil all of your glass and metal implements for 5 minutes. *This won’t work for plastic and wooden items.*
+Boil all of your glass and metal implements for 5 minutes.
+Alternatively, if you’re just making a single jar of pickles, then fill the jar with boiling water and leave it for five minutes. *This won’t work for plastic and wooden items.*

 - Bleach: Dip all items in a solution of 2 tbsp of bleach per gallon of water.
 Rinse items well prior to use.
 Bleach can also be used for spraying down surfaces.

 - Commercial Sanitizers: There are many different types of commercial sanitizers available.
-I have used pink chlorine sanitizer powder and iodophor sanitizer, and both work equally well.
+I have used pink chlorine sanitizer powder and iodophor sanitizer (affiliate links) and both work equally well.
 Just follow the instructions on the package and rinse well prior to use because sanitizer will also kill the good bacteria that you want to ferment.